thunlp/NLP-THU/README.md

 # NLP-THU Reading Materials
-This repository provides reading materials recommended by NLP Course.
+This repository provides reading materials recommended by NLP-THU Course.

 ### 1. Introduction and Word Representation
 #### a.
 Introduction